 The Charter signature courses are designed to to explore the complexities of compassion from various perspectives.
 Compassion is a humongous topic that has been around for thousands of years, dating back to the philosophy of Confucius.
 Currently the Charter offers four distinct courses on compassion.
 The courses are described below.
 Each course in the series can be taken independently or as a package.
 The courses have been designed by Marilyn Turkovich, executive director of the Charter for Compassion and facilitated by Marilyn and Charter Education Institute director, Olivia McIvor.

 The Essence of Compassion is intended to take you on a historical and cultural journey of the development of thinking about and acting on compassion.
 In participating in the course you will be simultaneously developing your own definition of compassion by determining what it is and isn’t.
 You’ll do this by journaling, reading, watching videos, listening to poetry and music and observing art that reflects views of compassion.
 In addition to course material covered, there will be one live webinar with the instructors Olivia McIvor and Marilyn Turkovich.
-Learn more about the goals and objectives of the course and the registration procedure.
+Learn more about the goals and objectives of the course.

 On February 28, 2008 acclaimed scholar and bestselling author Karen Armstrong received the TED Prize and made a wish—to help create, launch, and propagate a Charter for Compassion.
 After much work and the contribution of thousands of people the Charter was unveiled to the world on November 12, 2009.
 This is a course about the Charter that was begun under Armstrong's vision and the work that has evolved throughout the years.
 More importantly, it is an invitation to those participating in the course to become involved in working towards a more equitable, just and peaceful world.Experience how the Charter works with grass roots organizations around the world in conjunction with thousands of partners.
 Learn how the Charter has become a network of networks--binding projects and people together to fulfill needs within their communities.
-Learn more about the goals and objectives of the course and the registration procedure.
-TBA
+Learn more about the course and to register click here.

 The Science of Kindness and Compassion